 Features: Lake — River/Creek — Views — Waterfall

 This is an ideal trail for trail running, minus the scramble up Red Mountain (too steep).
-Plenty of the standard roots and rocks, with a relatively flat mid section along the creek.
-In theory you could loop back on the PCT and do PCT-CCT loop-repeats.
+Plenty of the standard roots and rocks can be found here, with a relatively flat mid section along the creek.
+In theory, you could loop back on the PCT and do PCT-CCT loop repeats.

 Head up the trail and begin climbing up onto the flanks of Red Mountain.
 To the west, Snoqualmie Mountain will become visible.

-As an alternative to the scramble, you can continue on the Commonwealth Creek trail, roughly where the scramble begins, but continue heading north, instead of starting the scramble.
+As an alternative to the scramble up Red Mountain, you can continue on the Old Commonwealth Creek Trail, roughly where the scramble begins, but continue heading north, instead of starting the scramble.
 This will lead up to a ridge above Red Pond called Red Pass.

-Overall, I'd recommend a solid GPS, in addition to routefinding skills if you attempt this hike.
+, in addition to routefinding skills if you attempt this run.
 There aren't many signs, so you need to recognize where you are in the landscape.
-That said, the trail is well maintained and makes for a fun journey.
+That said, the trail is in good shape and makes for a fun journey.

-Lots of brush near the start, but transitions to old growth pine forest after .5 miles or so.
+There is lots of brush near the start, but this transitions to old-growth pine forest after 0.5 miles or so.
 The meadows and rock slides near Red Pond are quite beautiful.